amaranth-lang/amaranth/docs/glossary.rst

  **Clock tree synthesis**
   A technique for distributing the clock signal equally among all sequential parts of a design.

-  Clock tree synthesis occurs directly after :ref:`routing and before placement<Place and route>` in the :ref:`synthesis<Synthesis>` process.
+  Clock tree synthesis occurs directly after :ref:`placement and before routing<Place and route>` in the :ref:`synthesis<Synthesis>` process.
 It inserts buffers and/or inverters along the clock path to balance the clock delay to all inputs.
 The aim being to reduce latency and skew to ensure all inputs are synchronized.

 .. _Combinational logic: